LinkdropHQ/qr-code-styling/README.md

 ```

 ## Create QR code with previously rendered logo using helper above
-You need to get image bitmap for logo.
-It is needed to be used as data that can be used inside virtual canvas.
-Also you need to generate logo once and get width and height of that logo
+You need to get an image bitmap for logo.
+It can be used inside virtual canvas, so you can pass it to QRCodeStyling class as parameter.
+Also you need to generate logo once and get width and height of that logo.
+That data can also be passed to QRCodeStyling class as parameter

 ```tsx
 import LedgerIcon from 'images/sample-logo.png' // logo for QR